geoserver/geoserver/doc/en/user/source/styling/sld-extensions/composite-blend.rst

 Alpha compositing controls how two image are merged together by using the alpha levels of the two.
-Basically, if the operation has an alpha level of 1 (the simplest case) each pixel will come from either the source or the destination, or none, depending on the alpha value of pixels in the source and destination, that is, no color mixing is being performed, but pure geometric selection instead.
+Basically, if the operation has an alpha level of 1 (the simplest case) each pixel will come from either the source, or the destination, or none, depending on the alpha value of pixels in the source and destination.
+No color mixing is being performed, only pure geometric selection.

 Here is a list of supported operations, with an explanation and visual examples.
 Each of the titles values is one key that you can use in the SLD (syntax to be described later on).